genderkit/genderkit/_articles/laser-assisted-voice-adjustment.md

 However, for a minority of people this is not the case, and they may consider voice surgery as an alternative.
 Unlike speech therapy, voice surgery carries significant risks of complications, and the effects may be irreversable.

-While a variety of different approaches to increasing vocal pitch have been tried, there is currently little research into what the long term effects of these surgeries are, and how long the effects will last is unknown {% cite van2017effectiveness --location 244e4 %}.
+While a variety of different approaches to increasing vocal pitch have been tried, there is currently little research into what the long term effects of these surgeries are, and how long the effects will last is unknown {% cite van2017effectiveness -l 244e4 %}.

-Voice surgery requires additional speech therapy after the surgery {% cite seal:2007 --location 194 %}.
+Voice surgery requires additional speech therapy after the surgery {% cite seal:2007 -l 194 %}.

 {% bibliography --cited %}